New Assessment Enrollment

 Newly Certified Diplomates

-- As part of the new assessment process, we are inviting surgeons whose general surgery certification has lapsed to regain their certification through a special pathway.
+- As part of the new assessment process, we are inviting surgeons whose general surgery certificates have lapsed to regain their certification through a special pathway.
 This pathway will only be available for three years: 2018, 2019 and 2020.
 See our lapsed certificate policy for more details.

 Registering for the Assessment

 - Registration for the 2018 general surgery assessment will be open from Aug.
 1 to Oct.
 15. The assessment will be available from Sept.
 7 to Nov.
 5.

-- To register for the new assessment process, diplomates must be up to date on meeting the requirements of the ABS Continuous Certification Program.
+- To register for the new assessment, diplomates must be up to date on meeting the requirements of the ABS Continuous Certification Program.
 This now includes submitting a 12-month operative log every 10 years and reference forms every five years.
 We will keep you informed of your status; you may also check your status anytime by going to My Continuous Certification.

 - Diplomates who are currently certified but not meeting Continuous Certification requirements will need to re-enter to register for the new assessment.
 See our re-entry policy for details.

-- Once participating in the new general surgery assessment process, a diplomate's certification status will be contingent on passing the assessment every other year, as well as meeting the other program requirements.
+- Once participating in the new assessment process, a diplomate's certification status will be contingent on passing the assessment every other year, as well as meeting the other program requirements.
 This new paradigm is intended to more accurately reflect the rapid changes in surgical knowledge and practice and better promote high-quality patient care.

 - However, failing the assessment in a given year will not immediately affect certification status.
 Diplomates will be able to retake the assessment the following year (grace year) if necessary.

 - For diplomates who are enrolled in the Continuous Certification Program, a grace year will always be provided in the year following the assessment for those who were unsuccessful and need to retake the assessment or otherwise catch up on requirements.
 Since for each assessment two opportunities are offered to answer a question correctly, this means a diplomate has four attempts to pass an open-book assessment before loss of certification status.
 Regaining certification after the grace year will then require successful completion of a secure exam.

 Reduction in CME and Self-Assessment